To perform well in this category, a company should:

 To further strengthen marketing policies in the food and beverage sector, companies are encouraged to:

-This gives an indication on the number of products which are considered suitable to be marketed to children, but does not impact company scores in Category D. The Product Profile is an independent assessment of the nutritional quality of companies’ product portfolios undertaken by analyzing the levels of fat, salt, sugar, and other components within individual products.
+This part of the product profile assessment gives an indication on the number of products which are considered suitable to be marketed to children, but does not impact company scores in Category D. The Product Profile is an independent assessment of the nutritional quality of companies’ product portfolios undertaken by analyzing the levels of fat, salt, sugar, and other components within individual products.
 ATNI commissioned an independent research organization, The George Institute for Global Health, to undertake the nutrition profiling element of the Product Profile.

 Two sets of results are generated for each company: one to determine the nutritional quality of the company’s products, by applying the Health Star Rating (HSR) at both category and portfolio level, and another by using market-specific WHO regional NPMs to determine what percentage of products are suitable to be marketed to children.

 This assessment does not investigate whether these products are, in practice, marketed to children by the companies, but rather, if they are suitable to.
-If companies are found to have a large proportion of products not suitable to be marketed to children, it is of high priority that the company implement a rigorous responsible marketing policy for children.
+If companies are found to have a large proportion of products not suitable to be marketed to children, it is of high priority that the company implement a rigorous responsible marketing policy for children and tries to increase the number of healthier products in its portfolio.

 Importantly, this assessment does not affect companies scoring in the Index.
 In contrast, the Product Profile results using the HSR system are integrated in Category B. This assessment provides an additional perspective on the healthiness of companies’ portfolios.